 Delaying Crew Change

 The risk of getting the virus is high when people start to go outside their homes.
-Thus, some companies postpone their crew change for an indefinite period.
+Thus, some companies postpone their crew changes for an indefinite period.

 Moreover, airplanes are grounded and only essential flights are allowed.
 Some government agencies are shut too.

-Facilities required for crew change is probably closed.
-Its best to delay crew change until the situation improves.
+Facilities required for crew change are probably closed.
+It’s best to delay crew change until the situation improves.

 Port Preparation

-Even with the corona virus pandemic in place, shipping business continue to operate.
-It is still essential to move cargoes in this time of international emergency.
+Even with the coronavirus pandemic in place, the shipping business continues to operate.
+It is still essential to move cargo in this time of international emergency.

 With this, ships in port are at risk of getting the infection.
-One of the precaution is to screen visitors whether they have visible symptoms.
+One of the precautions is to screen visitors whether they have visible symptoms.

-Gangway watchmen may also require to wear mask, face shield, gloves and goggles especially when dealing with them.
+Gangway watchmen may also be required to wear masks, face shields, gloves, and goggles especially when dealing with them.

 In the ship’s office, officers and crew may also wear masks and disposable latex gloves.
 A sanitizer spray helps to disinfect the room and everything that visitors touch.